• Skip to primary navigation

 March 29, 2024

-Senator Kevin Blackwell estimates that 80,000 Mississippians would qualify for Medicaid coverage under the Senate’s plan, but said he expects as few as 40,000 may actually enroll—significantly lower than the […]
+Senator Kevin Blackwell estimates that 80,000 Mississippians would qualify for Medicaid coverage under the Senate’s plan, but said he expects as few as 40,000 may actually enroll—significantly lower than the House’s estimation of up to 200,000 for its version.
+One key difference is that the House plan includes full Medicaid expansion under the ACA, allowing […]

 Filed Under: In the News